Bruce joined our little flock as an adult rescued 3-toed box turtle.

 Bruce has no concept of “toys.”
 But he does love to dig and climb and swim and explore.
 So his toys are his plants and swimming pool and the natural wood logs I arrange for him to climb and sit on and all the dirt and mulch he burrows in.

-He and Malti also share a fully enclosed L-shaped outdoor play area that extends around two sides of my garage apartment.
-It is fully enclosed because we have hawks and cats in the area.
+He and Malti share a fully enclosed L-shaped outdoor play area that extends around two sides of my garage apartment.
+It is fully enclosed because we have hawks and cats and sometimes coyotes in the area.
 I have planted hibiscus and there is grass and clover and dirt on one half and a bricked area on the other half to give them plenty of variety to climb and hunt and explore around.
 They both like this area a lot!